 Pools & Spas

-What really impressed me at the Tenaya Lodge was the fact that there were both a indoor and outdoor pool and spa and all four had permanent, battery operated wheelchair accessible lifts.
-The lifts which were installed in 2012 are operated by water proof remote in which you pick-up at the front desk.
-The seat to the lift is hard plastic with a back and two arm rests that are not adjustable, a seatbelt and a metal bar footrest.
+What impressed me at the Tenaya Lodge was the fact that there were both an indoor and outdoor pool and spa and all four had permanent, battery operated wheelchair accessible lifts.
+The lifts which were installed in 2012 are operated by waterproof remote which you pick up at the front desk.
+The seat to the lift is hard plastic with a back and two armrests that are not adjustable, a seatbelt, and a metal bar footrest.
 For operation, a battery must also be added to the lift.
 A manager will be in charge of placement and removal of it.
-While not in use, the lifts are shield with a blue cover which may be heavy for some to remove, however this is also something management can assist with.
+While not in use, the lifts are shielded with a blue cover which may be heavy for some to remove, however, this is also something management can assist with.

-Outside there are actually two pools, a regular one with a lift and the other is a wading pool (max 1.5ft deep)but even the wading pool has been made accessible as a ramp with handrails has been installed to gradually lower or wade you into the pool.
-The wading pool has specially designed domes on the edge of it that moderates the temperature.
-The outdoor pools and spa are saltwater.
+Outside there are two pools, a regular one with a lift and the other a wading pool (max 1.5ft deep)but even the wading pool has been made accessible as a ramp with handrails has been installed to gradually lower or wade you into the pool.
+The wading pool has specially designed domes on the edge of it that moderate the temperature.
+The outdoor pools and spa are salt water.
 Surrounding the outdoor pool area are cabanas and tables with umbrellas.
 Access to both pool and spa areas requires your room key to enter and food can be delivered from the hotel to either location.
-Getting to the indoor pool does require a few steps as one must go the second floor, cross over the lobby, around the indoor pool’s balcony and then down and the elevator to get to the indoor pool’s main floor.
-The door to this pool is real heavy but hotel management tells me they are looking into getting an automatic door which would be real helpful.
+Getting to the indoor pool does require a few steps as one must go to the second floor, cross over the lobby, around the indoor pool’s balcony, and then down and the elevator to get to the indoor pool’s main floor.
+The door to this pool is really heavy but hotel management tells me they are looking into getting an automatic door which would be helpful.

 Food & Beverage

 The Sierra Restaurant is the fine dining restaurant at Tenaya Lodge which is open for breakfast and dinner only.
 The dining tables surround a large stone fireplace, creating a cozy ambiance.
 When the lodge is full a buffet breakfast is offered; otherwise, you order off a menu.
-Access to the Sierra Restaurant main floor is through the doors in the bar and is entirely carpeted.
-Otherwise, limited seating is available via pathway behind the restaurant podium.
+Access to the Sierra Restaurant’s main floor is through the doors in the bar which is entirely carpeted.
+Otherwise, limited seating is available via a pathway behind the restaurant podium.
 Right next to the Sierra Restaurant is Jackalopes Bar & Grill which is a more casual dining experience and is open for lunch and dinner.
 There is a full bar too if looking to enjoy a drink.
-However, despite the fact that there is no lowered section to the bar there are tables in the bar area that are wheelchair accessible.
-This area is a split between wooden and carpeted flooring.
+However, even though there is no lowered section to the bar there are tables in the bar area that are wheelchair accessible.
+This area is split between wooden and carpeted flooring.
 Across from the bar is the Parkside Deli which is great to get sandwiches and snacks for a day out exploring.
 The Timberloft Pizzeria is not in the main lodge but up the road just a hair near the cottages and offers brick-oven pizzas and other Italian dishes.

 Ascent Spa